cedricvidal/ping-notify/README.md

 # ping-notify

-Pings a host until it becomes available and notify the availability using Pushbullet.
+Pings a host until it becomes available and when it does, notify of the availability using [Pushbullet](https://www.pushbullet.com).

 ## Installation